jimango/Security-setup-for-Alveychain-validators/README.md

 # Security-setup-for-Alveychain-validators
 ## UPDATE
-For now it seem like we are not able to get the validator active using an other user than root.
+For now it seem like we are not able to get the validator active using any other user than root.

 <b>Meaning my below explainations will result in the validator not working properly.</b>